 - 8.754.6.A.
-The co-payment amount charged by a provider shall not vary depending on the cost of the specific service being rendered, except in the case of pharmacy services, where a co-payment differential is established for generic or multi-source versus single-source or "brand-name" drugs. - 8.754.6.B.
+The co-payment amount charged by a provider shall not vary depending on the cost of the specific service being rendered. - 8.754.6.B.
 A provider may not deny services to an individual when such clients are unable to immediately pay the co-payment amount.
 However, the client remains liable for the co-payment at a later date. - 8.754.6.C.
 Providers shall bill their usual and customary charge.
 For any service for which a copayment amount is imposed, the fiscal agent shall deduct the appropriate co-payment amount from the payment to the provider. - 8.754.6.D.
 Physicians providing laboratory or radiology services in their office shall be responsible for collecting co-payments for the office visit and for the laboratory or radiology services provided.